vmendi/web-scrapping-agent/my_navigator_system_prompt_00.md

 - Only elements with numeric indexes in [] are interactive.
 - Elements without [] provide only context.
+- At the end of the Current State you will find a line that says [Current state ends here].
+- Only the current state will be included in the conversation.
+State from previous steps won't be included.
+If you need to memorize anything, write it to your memory.
 - A screenshot of the Current Tab will also be supplied so that you can understand the page layout.
 - In the screenshot, bounding boxes with labels on their top right corner correspond to the Interactive Element indexes provided above.
-- At the end of the Current State you will find a line that says [Current state ends here].

 # Response Rules
 1. When you need to output text in any step in addition or instead of calling a tool, this is the JSON format you must use: